playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ## Scala ActionBuilder and BodyParser changes

-The Scala `ActionBuilder` trait has been modified to specify the type of the body as a type parameter, and add an abstract `parser` member as the default body parsers.
+The Scala [`ActionBuilder`](api/scala/play/api/mvc/ActionBuilder.html) trait has been modified to specify the type of the body as a type parameter, and add an abstract `parser` member as the default body parsers.
 You will need to modify your ActionBuilders and pass the body parser directly.

-The `Action` global object and `BodyParsers.parse` are now deprecated.
-They are replaced by injectable traits, `DefaultActionBuilder` and `PlayBodyParsers` respectively.
-If you are inside a controller, they are automatically provided by the new `BaseController` trait (see [the controller changes](#Scala-Controller-changes) above).
+The [`Action`](api/scala/play/api/mvc/Action$.html) global object and [`BodyParsers#parse`](api/scala/play/api/mvc/BodyParsers.html#parse:play.api.mvc.PlayBodyParsers) are now deprecated.
+They are replaced by injectable traits, [`DefaultActionBuilder`](api/scala/play/api/mvc/DefaultActionBuilder.html) and [`PlayBodyParsers`](api/scala/play/api/mvc/PlayBodyParsers.html) respectively.
+If you are inside a controller, they are automatically provided by the new [`BaseController`](api/scala/play/api/mvc/BaseController.html) trait (see [the controller changes](#Scala-Controller-changes) above).

 ## Scala `Mode` changes